Private schools in the United Kingdom: Origins

 The transformation of free charitable foundations into institutions which sometimes charge fees came about readily: the foundation would only afford minimal facilities, so that further fees might be charged to lodge, clothe and otherwise maintain the scholars, to the private profit of the trustees or headmaster.
 Also, facilities already provided by the charitable foundation for a few students could profitably be extended to further paying pupils.
-Some schools still keep their foundation students in a separate house from other pupils.
+Some schools still keep their foundation students in a separate house from other pupils, or distinguish them in other ways.

-After a time, such fees eclipsed the original charitable income, and the original endowment would become a minor part of the capital benefactions enjoyed by the school.
+After a time, such fees eclipsed the original charitable income, and the original endowment would become a minor part of the school's finances.
 By 2022 senior boarding schools were charging fees of over £40,000 per annum.
-Most of the private schools today are still registered as a charity, and bursaries are available to students on a means test basis.
+Most of the independent schools today are still registered as a charity, and bursaries are available to students on a means test basis.
 Christ's Hospital in Horsham is an example: a large proportion of its students are funded by its charitable foundation or by various benefactors.

 Victorian expansion

-The educational reforms of the 19th century were particularly important under first Thomas Arnold at Rugby, and then Samual Butler and later Benjamin Kennedy at Shrewsbury, the former emphasising team spirit and 'muscular Christianity' and the latter the importance of scholarship and competitive examinations.
-Edward Thring of Uppingham School introduced major reforms, focusing on the importance of the individual and competition, as well as the need for a "total curriculum" with academia, music, sport and drama being central to education.
+The educational reforms of the 19th century were particularly important.
+Reformers included Thomas Arnold at Rugby, and then Samuel Butler and later Benjamin Kennedy at Shrewsbury; the first of these emphasised team spirit and "muscular Christianity" and the latter the importance of scholarship and competitive examinations.
+Edward Thring of Uppingham School introduced major reforms, focusing on the importance of the individual and of competition, as well as the need for a "total curriculum" with academia, music, sport and drama being central to education.
 Most public schools developed significantly during the 18th and 19th centuries, and came to play an important role in the development of the Victorian social elite.
 Under a number of forward-looking headmasters leading public schools created a curriculum based heavily on classics and physical activity for boys and young men of the upper and upper middle classes.

 They were schools for the gentlemanly elite of Victorian politics, armed forces and colonial government.
-Often, successful businessmen would send their sons to a public school as a mark of participation in the elite.
-Much of the discipline was in the hands of senior pupils (usually known as prefects), which was not just a means to reduce staffing costs, but was also seen as vital preparation for those pupils' later roles in public or military service.
-More recently heads of public schools have been emphasising that senior pupils now play a much reduced role in disciplining.

-To an extent, the public school system influenced the school systems of the British Empire, and recognisably "public" schools can be found in many Commonwealth countries.
+Much of the discipline was in the hands of senior pupils (usually known as prefects); this was not just a way to reduce staffing costs, but was also seen as vital preparation for the senior pupils' later roles in public or military service.
+More recently heads of public schools have been emphasising that senior pupils now play a much reduced role in maintaining discipline.
+To an extent, the public school system influenced the school systems of the British Empire, and recognisably public schools can be found in many Commonwealth countries.